gridsome/gridsome/packages/vue-remark/README.md

 - Type: `Array`
 - Default: `[]`

 Paths or regex that should be parsed by this plugin.
 Use this option if you want to import `md` files as Vue components.
-Imported `md` components will not use the `layout` option above.

 #### pathPrefix